Xiaohui9607/physical_interaction_video_prediction_pytorch/README.md

 Unsupervised Learning for Physical Interaction through Video Prediction
 ==============================

 Based on the paper from C. Finn, I. Goodfellow and S. Levine: "Unsupervised Learning for Physical Interaction through Video Prediction".
-Implemented in Chainer.
+Implemented in Pytorch.